xgpxg/aiway/README_en.md

 </div>

-**aiway** is a high-performance API + AI gateway developed in Rust, dedicated to providing stable, efficient, and scalable request forwarding and management solutions.
+**aiway** (API and AI Gateway) is a high-performance API + AI gateway developed in Rust, dedicated to providing stable, efficient, and scalable request forwarding and management solutions.

 Leveraging Rust's memory safety features and zero-cost abstractions, aiway delivers exceptional security and stability while maintaining high performance.